jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 - __Target Type__
 - __Target Interface__

-And those of a *procedure symbol* are:
+And those of a *command symbol* are:

 - __Target Definition__
 - __Target Execution__